tytydraco/yessleep/out/I_think_my_engagement_ring_was_killing_people.md

-I never thought I'd be writing this, but I need to tell someone what's happened.
+I never thought I'd be writing this, but I feel like I need to tell someone what's happened.

 Jake and I had been together for three years when we started talking about getting engaged.
 We both loved antiques.
 You know, items with history and stories embedded in them.
 Every weekend, we'd hunt together through antique shops and estate sales, searching for all sorts of forgotten treasures.